frenchypeanut/rockside/doc/installation/install-rockside-slave.md

 **Tips:** To run Rockside Slave in background, add "&" at the end of the command.
 When it's running in background, simply type fg to bring it to foreground.

-### Create a Node

-On Rockside Engine go to the node creation page:

-- Click on rockside logo on the top left, to arrive on your group's blockchain nodes.
-- Click on 'create one'.

-Follows instructions

 ### Configure Rockside slave service on systemd

 If you run a a linux distribution on your server, and use systemd, here are the configuration steps: